tapyu/cpp-lessons/README.md

 - Functions, classes, structures, and enum declaration don't necessarily need the `extern` keyword as it is implicitly treated as one.
 You can put the `extern` keyword in their declaration without any problem for the sake of clarity.
 Although it is also correct, it is less common.
 Therefore the `extern` keyword is commonly used for global variables only.
 - Avoid global variables whenever possible — use functions instead.

+¹: Each source file that includes a header file, along with the included header files, constitutes a separate translation unit.
+A translation unit in C/C++ is the result of processing a source file and all the header files it includes, after the preprocessing stage.

 ---

 ### **`static` keyword (`C`/`C++`)**

 The static keyword can be used in a function declaration in several different contexts, and its meaning can vary depending on where it is used:
 1. *Static Member Functions*: When you declare a member function as `static` inside a class, **it means that the function belongs to the class itself rather than to any specific instance of the class**.
 You can call a static member function using the class name, without creating an object of the class.
 See `./static_member-function/`.
-1. *Static Variables*: **`static` variables have internal linkage**, meaning the variable is only visible within the translation unit¹ where it is defined.
+1. *Static Variables*: **`static` variables have internal linkage**, meaning the variable is only visible within the translation unit where it is defined.
 They should not be accessed from other source files.
 This is useful for encapsulating the variable within the file, preventing name conflicts and unintended access.
     ```c
     // main.c
     #include "example.h"